simonfong6/signInUCSD/README.md

 7. Visit your domain name and you should see your website.
 In my case, go to [www.mothakes.com](https://www.mothakes.com)

 ### Using Nginx as Reverse Proxy for Flask Applications
+I will be going through how you can use Nginx as reverse proxy for a Flask application.
+What this essentially means is that Nginx will forward requests to a Flask application running locally and return the responses from Flask to the clients.

 1. Start your flask application.
 In this case, my signInUCSD application which I run by issuing the following command in the same directory as the file.
 ```
 python signInUCSD.py